Di2g10/attribution-mock-data-model/README.md

 ### Development Environment Setup
 1. Create a new branch to start working in
-2. Close the Local Terminal and then open a new one
+2. Close the Local Terminal (if it's currently open) and then open a new one
-2. Install requirements with `poetry install` (this will probably have run automatically)
+3. Install requirements with `poetry install` (this will probably have run automatically)
-3. Install the pre-commit hook with `pre-commit install`
+4. Install the pre-commit hook with `pre-commit install`
-4. To add a new requirement, use `poetry add {package}`
+5. To add a new requirement, use `poetry add {package}`
-5. Copy `config_example.py` to `config.py`, and adjust the project file path for your machine
+6. Copy `config_example.py` to `config.py`, and adjust the project file path for your machine
    - Avoid using the `config.py` file to store secrets.
 Instead, use the Credentials Manager package
-6. The `clevertouch-internal-tools` package will be installed by default.
+7. The `clevertouch-internal-tools` package will be installed by default.
 To upgrade this run:
    ```
    poetry add clevertouch-internal-tools==1.1.0 --source gitlab_v2
    ```